voxel51/platform-sdk/examples/README.md

 The server will print a `docker run` command that you should execute in another terminal.
 This will locally execute the job that you specified, using your test server as a proxy for the platform.
+An `out/` directory will be populated with the various files read and written by the analytic as it executes.

 After the Docker image exits, press `Ctrl-C` in the terminal session running the server.
 This will generate a report summarizing the function of your